scipy/scipy/doc/source/building/windows.rst

     pacman -Syuu

+Occasionally during the updates the terminal might ask you to close the terminal but then might refuse to be closed and hang.
+If this happens you can kill it via Task Manager and continue with the instructions.
 Now, next step is to install some more package bundles that we will need.
 Open a MSYS2 terminal and type the following depending on the architecture of your choice; run the following for the common 64-bit build

 .. code:: shell